-- (2) On an annual basis, as a matter of Board policy, the governance committee reviews each director's performance and determines whether to extend each such director's service for another year.
-Our Board has adopted a retirement policy wherein the governance committee shall not recommend the continued service as a director of a Board member who is older than 80 years of age at the time the governance committee reports its findings to our Board. - (3) The "Highland Fund Complex" consists of NexPoint Capital, Inc. and all of the registered investment companies overseen by our Board (NexPoint Credit Strategies Fund, Highland Funds I and Highland Funds II, NexPoint Merger Arbitrage Fund, NexPoint Latin American Opportunities Fund, NexPoint Real Estate Strategies Fund, NexPoint Opportunistic Credit Fund, NexPoint Energy and Materials Opportunities Fund, NexPoint Discount Yield Fund and NexPoint Healthcare Opportunities Fund) and advised by NexPoint Advisors or an affiliated person of NexPoint Advisors as of the date of this prospectus. - (4) Effective December 4, 2015, Mr. Powell resigned from his position with an affiliate of the investment adviser.
-Mr. Powell currently receives hourly fees from an affiliate of the investment adviser to perform consulting services for such affiliate relating to matters on which he worked during his tenure with such affiliated adviser.
-Although NexPoint Capital believes that Mr. Powell is technically no longer an interested person of NexPoint Capital, in light of his previous employment and the possibility that he may provide consulting services to affiliates of the Adviser, it is possible that the SEC might in the future determine Mr. Powell to be an interested person of NexPoint Capital.
-Therefore, NexPoint Capital intends to treat Mr. Powell as an Interested Director of NexPoint Capital for all purposes other than compensation and NexPoint Capital's code of ethics (Mr. Powell will be compensated at the same rate as the Independent Directors) from December 16, 2015 until at least December 4, 2017 (the second anniversary of his resignation). - (5) Since May 1, 2015, Mr. Honis has been treated as an Independent Director of NexPoint Capital.
-Prior to that date, Mr. Honis was treated as an Interested Director because he was a partner of an investment adviser affiliated with NexPoint Advisors until his resignation in November 2014.
-As of August 31, 2016, Mr. Honis was entitled to receive aggregate severance and/or deferred compensation payments of approximately \$1.5 million from another affiliate of NexPoint Advisors.
+- (3) The "Highland Fund Complex" consists of NexPoint Capital, Inc. and all on the legistered investment companies overseen by our Board (NexPoint Credit Strategies Fund, Highland Funds I and Highland Funds II, NexPoint Merger Arbitrage Fund, NexPoint Latin American Opportunities Fund, NexPoint Real Estate Strategies Fund, NexPoint Opportunistic Credit Fund, NexPoint Energy and Materials Opportunities Fund, NexPoint Discount Yield Fund and NexPoint Capital Fund and advised by NexPoint Advisors or an affiliated person of NexPoint Advisors as of the date of this prespectus.
+(4) Effective December 4, 2015, Mr. Powell resigned from his position with an affiliate of the investment adviser.
+Mr. Powell currently receives hourly fees from an affiliate of the investment divisor to perform consulting services for such affiliate relating to matters on - (4) Effective December 4, 2015, Mr. Powell resigned from his position with an affiliate of the investment adviser.
+Mr. Powell currently receives hourly fees from an affiliate of the investment divisor to perform consulting services for such affiliate relating to matters on which he worked during his tenure with such affinated divisor.
+Although NexPoint Capital believes that Mr. Powell is technically no longer an interested person of NexPoint Capital in light of his previous employment and the possibility that he may provide consulting services to affiliates of the Advisor, it is possible that the SEC might in the future determine Mr. Powell to be an interested person of NexPoint Capital.
+Therefore, NexPoint Capital for all purposes other than compensation and NexPoint Capital to code of ethics (Mr. Powell will be compensated at the same rate as the Independent Directors) from December 16, 2015 that it a least December 4, 2017 (the second anniversary of his resignation).
+(5) Since May 1, 2015, Mr. Honis has been reated as an Independent Director of NexPoint Capital.
+Prior to that date, Mr. Honis was treated - (5) Since May 1, 2015, Mr. Honis has been treated as an Independent Director of NexPoint Capital.
+Prior to that date, Mr. Honis was treated as an Interested Director because in was a partner of an investment adviser affiliated with NexPoint Advisors until his resignation in November 2014.
+As of Agent 3, 2016, Mr. Honis was entitled to receive aggregate severance and/or deferred compensation payments of approximately \$1.5.
+Allies from another affiliate of NexPoint Advisors.
 Mr. Honis also serves as a director for a portfolio company affiliated with NexPoint Advisors.
 During NexPoint Capital's last two fiscal years, Mr. Honis' aggregate compensation from this portfolio company for his service as a director was approximately \$50,000.